 The Church of SS Peter and Michael was designed by John Smith of Liverpool, though Edward Statham (see Our History) designed the windows himself.
-The choice of dedication was his and the story is told in the second window (see right and Our Church gallery) on the West Wall of the church where St. Edward the Confessor is depicted placing his royal foundation, Westminster Abbey, under the patronage of St. Peter.
+The choice of dedication was his and the story is told in the second window (see left and Our Church gallery) on the West Wall of the church where St. Edward the Confessor is depicted placing his royal foundation, Westminster Abbey, under the patronage of St. Peter.

 The foundation stone was laid by Mr Statham on the 19th February 1834 and the church was opened on the 2nd of July 1835 with Bishop Briggs presiding, and Fr James Crook offering the first Mass.